weilincheng/yelp-clone/README.md

 Course developed by [Sanjeev Thiyagarajan](https://www.youtube.com/channel/UC2sYgV-NV6S5_-pqLGChoNQ).

+## Day 14
+Implemented the logic to update restaurant
+* Add UpdatePage to show the three input forms for user to update
+* Use useHistory api to push to the UpdatePage when clicking the update button
+* Use useEffect to fill the current restaurant information
+* Use useHistory api to push back to Home

 ## Day 13
 Implemented the logic to delete restaurant from the restaurants list:
 * Add onClick event to retrieve the id of restaurant to be deleted